HBO's 'Deadwood' series to get new life as TV movie

 HBO says it's greenlighted a long-discussed movie based on the Western drama that ended a dozen years ago.

 HBO programming chief Casey Bloys said Wednesday that production is scheduled to begin in October.
-An air date has yet to be set but it could debut in spring 2019, he said.
+An air date has yet to be set but it could debut next spring, he said.

 Bloys told a TV critics' meeting it was a logistical "nightmare" getting the ensemble cast's schedules to align, but it finally worked out.